Species-theoretic foundations of perturbative quantum field theory: General Theory

 \part{General Theory}

-We begin by recalling basic aspects of species, and of Aguiar-Mahajan's theory of gebras internal to species.
-We recall the various homs on species and define associated structures, in particular we define the endomorphism algebra of (higher) up operators.
+We begin by recalling some basic aspects of species, and of Aguiar-Mahajan's theory of gebras internal to species.
+We recall the various homs on species and define associated structures, in particular we define the endomorphism algebra of raising operators on a species (i.e. higher up operators).
 We develop theory for modules internal to species, constructed with respect to the Cauchy product.
-We also develop theory for decorated series in species, and introduce the notion of a system of products for a species.
+We also develop theory for decorated series of species, and introduce the notion of a system of products for a species.
 We show that systems of products for modules over the exponential species may be `perturbed' in a certain sense.